1994 Tooheys 1000

 The 1994 Tooheys 1000 was a motor race held on 2 October 1994 at the Mount Panorama Circuit near Bathurst in New South Wales, Australia.
 It was the 35th running of the Bathurst 1000 touring car race.
 The race was open to cars complying with CAMS Group 3A Touring Car regulations, later known as V8 Supercars and those complying with FIA Class II Touring Car regulations, later known as Super Touring cars.
 In the lead up to the 2003 event, Wheels Magazine voted the 1994 Bathurst 1000 to be the greatest of all time.

 The race was won by Dick Johnson and John Bowe in their Dick Johnson Racing entered Ford EB Falcon, with the latter driver holding off a late-race challenge from then-rookie Craig Lowndes in a Holden Racing Team entered VP Commodore he shared with Brad Jones, which eventually finished second.
 Larry Perkins and Gregg Hansford were third in their Holden VP Commodore entered by Perkins Engineering.
+The 1994 Tooheys 1000 was the first to be won by the Ford Falcon since the 1981 James Hardie 1000.